deworkerai/deworker-cli/README.md

 Copy the id, we will use it later.

-And then, you can register your peer bind to this worker by running:
+Now you can register your peer bind to this worker by running:

 ```bash
 deworker peer register --workerId=worker_id --peerId=your_peer_id